 Shoulders are strong but vulnerable.
-The American Orthopaedic Society for Sports Medicine reports more than 1.4 million shoulder arthroscopies are performed worldwide each year.
-And Loyola University Health System researchers are tracking “skyrocketing” incidents of shoulder replacements in the U.S. This is in part caused by aging Baby Boomers.
+More than 1.5 million shoulder arthroscopies are now performed globally each year, according to recent data from the American Academy of Orthopaedic Surgeons (AAOS, 2025).
+The number of shoulder replacements continues to rise as Baby Boomers stay active longer into retirement.
 It is also due to the fact that shoulders, in general, are susceptible to injury due to body mechanics.
-The shoulder is the most mobile joint in the human body and therefore it is the joint that is the most prone to damage.
+The shoulder is the most mobile joint in the human body, and therefore, it is the joint that is most prone to damage.
 Overhead reaching, repetitive motion, lifting heavy objects, and bad posture are common causes of shoulder injuries.

 It’s All About Symmetry